Skip to content

 How you hold your body while walking makes a huge difference.
 Proper posture protects your spine from unnecessary strain.
 As you walk, focus on keeping your head up, with your ears aligned over your shoulders.
 Avoid looking down at your feet.
 Keep your shoulders relaxed and back, not hunched forward.
 Gently engage your core muscles by pulling your belly button in toward your spine; this creates a natural corset of support for your lower back.
 Good posture ensures your body is properly aligned, which is fundamental to healing.
 At Lazar Spinal Care, we use specialized techniques like Quantum Spinal Mechanics (QSM3) to restore your body’s balance and make healthy posture feel natural again.

-Choose the Right Shoes and Surfaces
+Pick the Right Shoes and Walking Surface

 The right gear and environment can make your walks much more comfortable and effective.
 Start with your shoes.
 You’ll want a pair that offers excellent cushioning and solid arch support to absorb the impact of each step, reducing the shock that travels up to your spine.
 Leave the flip-flops or worn-out sneakers at home.
 Just as important is where you walk.
 Stick to flat, even surfaces like a school track, a paved path, or a treadmill.
 Uneven terrain, steep hills, or hard concrete can jolt your spine and aggravate your disc.
 By choosing supportive shoes and a smooth path, you create a stable foundation for a safe and beneficial walk.